How to Install Mods in Sims 4

 - Running the game with mods.

 By default, the game won’t acknowledge mods, so you need to enable them.
-After the game receives a new patch or update, these settings may disable, so you’ll need to go back and re-enable them.
+After the game receives a new patch or update, these settings may be disabled, so you’ll need to go back and re-enable them.

 Once you’ve enabled mods in Sims 4, the game will automatically make a Mods folder in your Sims 4 Documents folder.
 The folder is usually found in this directory: